Frequently Asked Questions

 Swim Lessons- Our coordinator is working hard fitting as many lessons in each session as possible.
 We are still training instructors, adjusting schedules, communicating with parents, and staying up to date on ever-changing Covid-19 guidelines for swim instruction.

 Are staff just making up the rules as you go?
 Each week the Manager, Member Services Coordinator and Aquatics Coordinator attend zoom meetings on running and operating aquatic facilities and youth programming.
 This is a serious matter that staff are working hard to understand new rules and regulations as well as provide the best programming for our community.
-Please be aware that regardless of what PHASE Clallam County is in when the facility opens there will be changes to how operations ran in the past.
+Please be aware that regardless of what PHASE Clallam County is in, there will be changes to how operations ran in the past.